PerfectsEngineering/blog/content/blog/2023-08-29_using_tf_and_ansible.md

 On the other hand, Ansible is an open-source tool that automates repetitive tasks (usually Machine/Server Configurations), reducing the chances of human mistakes.
 These tasks are written in YAML and provide powerful functionalities to manage even the most complex tasks.

 Now, combining the infrastructure management ability of **Terraform** with the tasks running capabilities of **Ansible**, you may already see how they can help automate the steps I highlighted at the start of this article.
-Not to mention that they also provide the added advantage of versioning all my infrastructure and tasks, a practice commonly referred to as **Infrastructure as Code (IaaC)**.
+Not to mention that they also provide the added advantage of versioning all my infrastructure and tasks, a practice commonly referred to as **Infrastructure as Code (IaC)**.

 ## Setting up the Infrastructure with Terraform
 ![Load Test Setup](../assets/pg_load_test_setup.png)